 Ingredients

-- 1 tablespoon corn starch
+- 1 Tablespoon corn starch

-- ⅓ cup plus 1 Tbsp soy sauce
+- ⅓ cup plus 1 tablespoon soy sauce

 - ¼ cup maple syrup - or light brown sugar

-- 1 ½ tablespoons rice vinegar
+- 1½ Tablespoons rice vinegar

-- 1 tablespoon chili garlic sauce - such as sriracha, or gochujang paste
+- 1 Tablespoon chili garlic sauce - such as sriracha or gochujang paste

 - 2 teaspoons toasted sesame oil

-- 3 medium cloves garlic, minced
+- 3 cloves garlic, minced - or more, to taste

 - 1 teaspoon crushed red pepper flakes - reduce for less spicy sauce